 Sunak not ruling out coalitions despite accusing Starmer of ‘plotting’ pacts

-The PM’s press secretary declined to say the Tories would not do deals with the DUP or other parties.
+The Prime Minister’s press secretary declined to say the Conservatives will not do deals with the DUP or other parties.

 The Prime Minister’s press secretary declined to “speculate” on the outcome of the next general election after being asked if Mr Sunak could form a pact with the DUP or other parties.

+Labour called on Mr Sunak to rule out a “grubby, desperate deal” to “cling to power” if he fails to win.

-Labour leader Sir Keir has ruled out doing a deal with the SNP but left the door open to working with the Lib Dems if he does not secure a Commons majority.
+Labour leader Sir Keir has ruled out doing a deal with the SNP but left the door open to working with the Liberal Democrats if he does not secure a Commons majority.

-Mr Sunak attacked Sir Keir on the issue during Prime Minister’s Questions on Wednesday, accusing him of being “busy plotting coalitions” while the Tories are running the country.
+Mr Sunak attacked Sir Keir on the issue during Prime Minister’s Questions on Wednesday, accusing him of being “busy plotting coalitions” while the Conservatives are running the country.

-But Mr Sunak’s press secretary would not rule out doing any deals with the DUP or other parties, including Reclaim, which expelled Tory MP Andrew Bridgen has now joined.
+But Mr Sunak’s press secretary would not rule out any deals, including with Reform, which was founded with Nigel Farage’s backing, or Reclaim, the party led by actor Laurence Fox, who has just welcomed in MP Andrew Bridgen after he was expelled from the Tories for comparing vaccines to the Holocaust.

 “I don’t think anyone at this stage is going to speculate on the results of the next election,” she said.